cmu-sei/Valkyrie_Framework/docs/index.md

 # Valkyrie Framework

-Developed by Carnegie Mellon University's Software Engineering Institute (SEI), the **Valkyrie Framework** is an open source suite of tools that enable hunt teams to locate and identify hidden cybersecurity threats lurking in network traffic.
+Developed by Carnegie Mellon University's Software Engineering Institute (SEI), the **Valkyrie Framework** is an open source suite of tools that enable hunt teams to locate and identify hidden cybersecurity threats lurking in network traffic using machine learning and other advanced analytics.

 There are two tools in the Framework currently, but we expect more in the future.